ddobreff/jceminer/README.md

 This is adapted for personal use.
 I make no claims of viability, and likely won't respond to bug reports or requests.
 Should someone go to the trouble of pushing a decent change, I'll certainly take a look.

+If you're going to try to use this, the release branches (1.0.0, 1.0.1, etc...) should be stable.

 ## Usage

 For a full list of available command options, please run